-Why read this? : We look at the role of your website in your digital marketing plan.
-Learn how it helps you hit key objectives like reach, engagement and sales.
-We also look at what systems, skills and resources you need to run it.
-Read this for ideas on how to get the most out of your website.
+Why read this? : We explore the business benefits that drive your website in digital marketing.
+Learn its role in hitting key objectives like reach, engagement and sales.
+We also review the systems, skills and resources you need to run it.
+Read this to learn how to maximise what your website does for your business.

-Brand websites first started appearing in the 1990s.
-In the fast-paced world of digital marketing, they makes them “almost” sound old-fashioned.
+Brand websites first appeared in the 1990s.
+In the fast-paced digital marketing world, this makes them sound almost old-fashioned.

 These multiple uses make it like the Swiss Army Knife of digital marketing.
-You use it in all parts of your digital marketing plan.
+Your website plays a key role in all parts of the digital marketing business model.

 The website in the digital marketing business model

-Our digital business model guide outlines the 7 activities which the term “digital” covers.
+Our digital business model guide outlines the 7 activities which “digital” covers.

 First, there’s reach, engage and sell.
 These cover interactions between you and the customer online.

-Then, there’s technology, analytics and resources.
+Then, there’s technology, analysis and resources.
 These are what you need to make digital happen in your business.

 And finally, there’s transformation.
-The change management program which turns you into a more digitally capable business.
+The change management which turns you into a more digitally capable business.

-Your digital media adverts and and social media campaigns should all link to your website.
-It’s the call to action for your online communications.
+Your digital adverts and social campaigns should all link to your website.
+It’s the call to action destination for your online communications.
 It’s where customers come to “visit” you at “your place” online.

-When you (as a customer) click a link, your main thought is what the link will do for you.
+When customers click a link, they’re mostly interested in what it’ll do for them.
 Find out more, make a booking, buy now or whatever.
-Customers don’t care much about where they do these things, only that they see the benefit – informative content, a booking, a purchase and so on.
+They don’t care much about where they do this, only that they get the benefit – informative content, a booking, a purchase and so on.

 Your reach plan helps you create the right link.
 While that could be to another site such as selling with Print on Demand, or through Amazon, ideally, you want customer interactions to happen on your website.